jhit/hass-ina219-ups-hat/README.md

   min_charging_current: 55  # Optional, mA, default=55
 ```

+#### i2c Bus Number (bus)
+The default value for POE hats is `2`.
+For the Waveshare CM4 carrier board CM4-POE-UPS_BASE the i2c bus has to be changed to `10`.

+#### Calibration Mode (cal_mode)
+Hats and compute module 4 carrier boards run on different voltage.
+While hats use the 32V / 2A calibration, CM4 carrier boards need 12V / 5A calibration.

 #### Batteries Count

 The original Waveshare UPS Hat has 2 batteries in series (8.4V), but some versions of the UPS Hats may have 3 batteries (12.6V).
 If you have more than 2 batteries in series, use the `batteries_count` parameter.
+For the CM4-POE-UPS-BASE all batteries are in parallel mode.
+You need to set the `batteries_count: 1`.

 #### Battery Capacity